mcmah309/containeryard/README.md

 and the output is a pure Containerfile.
 No need to learn a complex tool, no need to re-invent the wheel, Containerfiles and Tera templates are powerful enough.
 Just let ContainerYard be the glue.

-## Why Use Container Yard Over Nix Flakes
+### Why Use ContainerYard Over Nix Flakes?

-Think Nix flakes meets Containerfiles (aka Dockerfiles).
+ContainerYard is heavily inspired by Nix flakes.
+In fact, ContainerYard can be thought of as Nix flakes meets Containerfiles (aka Dockerfiles).

 Nix flakes guarantees reproducibility at the cost of developer flexibility.
-Container Yard is decentralized, allowing users to easily use different package managers and upstreams.
-As such, Container Yard sacrifices some reproducibility guarantees and gains complete developer flexibility.
+ContainerYard is decentralized, allowing users to easily use different package managers and upstreams.
+As such, ContainerYard sacrifices some reproducibility guarantees and gains complete developer flexibility.

-Container Yard is also extremely simple and built on familiar developer tools - Containerfiles and Tera templates.
+ContainerYard is also extremely simple and built on familiar developer tools - Containerfiles and Tera templates.

 ## Installation